-POROSITY, SPECIFIC YIELD, & SPECIFIC RETENTION VARIATIONS WITH GRAIN SIZE
+POROSITY, SPECIFIC YIELD, & SPECIFIC RETENTION VARIATIONS WITH GRAIN SIZE turation, except temporarily when excessive water reaches the ground surface as from rainfall or irrigation.

 Intermediate Zone: The intermediate zone extends from the lower edge of the soil water zone to the upper limits of the capillary zone.
 It may vary in thickness from zero, when the bounding zones merge with a high water table approaching the ground surface, to several hundred feet under deep water conditions.
 The zone serves primarily as a region connecting the ground surface to that near the water table through which water moving vertically downward must pass.